JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ## Add dependencies

-You'll need to add the following multiplatform libraries in your project:
+You'll use the following multiplatform libraries in your project:

 * [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime), to process and format timestamps.
 * [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.
 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for simultaneous operations.
 * [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the API into objects of entity classes used to process network operations.

+All platform-specific code is wrapped in platform artifacts of the libraries, so you don't have to implement platform-specific calls yourself.

+Native iOS UI will require an additional library to bridge asynchronous code between Swift and Kotlin.
+This configuration is covered after the common API is ready for consumption, in the [](#update-native-ios-ui) section.

 ### Update the Gradle version catalog